+We find evidence for both the profitability improvement hypothesis and the comparative input cost hypothesis.
 The stock price response of these U.S. targets is positive and significant around the time of the acquisition announcement.
 Following the acquisition, the performance of target firms tends to improve.
-In particular, the return on assets in target firms increases by 16%, on average, in the five years following the acquisition.
+In particular, the return on assets in target firms increases by 7% in the five years following the acquisition.
 The evidence also suggests that U.S. target firms undergo significant restructuring after acquisition by an emerging-market firm.
 In particular, employment and capital decrease, suggesting that divisions may be sold off or closed down.
-This conjecture is also supported by the fact that sales also decline after acquisition.
+This conjecture is also supported by the fact that sales decline after acquisition.

-Our results indicate that (i) acquisitions by firms from emerging markets influence post-acquisition performance of target firms (sales and employment decline, profits rise); and (ii) there is selection along observable characteristics based upon which emerging market firms choose acquisition targets in the U.S. (higher sales, assets, employment).
-In the paper we attempt to control for (ii) using propensity-score-matching and difference-in-difference estimation.
+In conclusion, our results indicate that (i) acquisitions by firms from emerging markets influence post-acquisition performance of target firms (sales and employment decline, profits rise); and (ii) there is selection along observable characteristics based upon which emerging market firms choose acquisition targets in the U.S. (higher sales, assets, employment).
+In the paper we attempt to control for (ii) using propensity score matching combined with differencein-differences estimation.
 There remains the possibility that selection based on time-variant unobservable characteristics (that are orthogonal to the observable characteristics used in our propensity score matching) may be driving our results.
-However, the evidence presented in the paper strongly indicates that emerging market firm acquisitions impact the performance of U.S. target firms.
+However, the evidence presented in the paper suggests that emerging market firm acquisitions impact the performance of U.S. target firms.
 More generally, the results in the paper serve to illustrate the importance of constructing careful benchmarks from which to evaluate post-acquisition performance and the advantage of propensity score matching in this context.